Adamant-im/adamant-wallets/README.md

   // Should an app itself create the coin or only use the info for the blockchain "createCoin": true,

+  "defaultVisibility": true, // Optional.
+To show a coin by default, or hide it "defaultOrder": 0, // Optional.
+Default order in a wallet list.
+Coins with the same order are sorted alphabetically.
+Coins without an order are shown last, alphabetically

   "consensus": "dPoS", // Optional.
 Blockchain consensus type "blockTimeFixed": 5000, // Optional.
 Fixed block time in ms "blockTimeAvg": 600000, // Optional.
 Average block time in ms